0xabu/pdfannots/README.md

- * pdfminer (the underlying PDF parser) sometimes fails to extract text from PDF files when other converters (e.g. pdftotext) do just fine; this results in annotations with some or all text missing (in which case you'll see `XXX: missing text`)
+ * pdfminer (the underlying PDF parser) sometimes fails to extract text from PDF files when other converters (e.g. pdftotext) do just fine; this results in annotations with some or all text missing (in which case you'll get a warning).

- * The output from strikeout annotations is not very meaningful
+ * The output from strikeout annotations is not very meaningful.

  * When extracting text, we remove all hyphens that immediately precede a line break and join the adjacent words.
 This usually produces the best results